History of The Musical Stage

 Sally and Marilyn Miller

-When producer Florenz Ziegfeld decided to build a hit, he spared no expense, especially when showcasing his favorite star (and sometime mistress) Marilyn Miller.
-A so-so singer adept at both ballet and tap, Miller's enchanting dancing persona made her Broadway's top female musical star of the 1920s.
+When producer Florenz Ziegfeld decided to build a hit in the 1920s, he spared no expense, especially when showcasing his favorite star (and sometime mistress) Marilyn Miller.
+A so-so singer adept at both ballet and tap, Miller's enchanting dancing persona made her Broadway's top female musical star for that decade.

-Her first and longest running success was Sally (1920 - 570), the story of a poor dishwasher who rises to fame as a ballerina.
-Ziegfeld commissioned a score by Jerome Kern (including "Look for the Silver Lining"), plus a Victor Herbert ballet for good measure.
+Her first and longest running success was Sally (1920 - 570 performances), the story of a poor dishwasher who rises to fame as a ballerina . . . in (what else?) the Ziegfeld Follies.
+Ziegfeld commissioned a score by Jerome Kern (including "Look for the Silver Lining")and threw in a Victor Herbert ballet for good measure.
 Follies veteran Leon Errol handled the comedy, but the triumph was Miller's.
 She starred in the show on Broadway for two years, toured for a third and filmed an early sound version for Hollywood in 1929.
 Surviving prints give a hint of Miller's appeal -- her singing and acting seem forced, but when she dances, she is irresistible.
 She went on to star in two more 1920s Broadway hits

-The often waspish critic Alexander Woollcott described how Miller's Rosalie "star entrance" was staged at the New Amsterdam Theatre --
+The often waspish critic Alexander Woollcott offered this memorable description of Miller's Rosalie "star entrance" at the New Amsterdam Theatre --

-Miller co-starred with Adele and Fred Astaire in Ziegfeld's unsuccessful musical comedy Smiles (1930 - 63).
+Miller co-starred with Adele and Fred Astaire in Ziegfeld's unsuccessful musical comedy Smiles (1930 - 63 performances).
 After a triumphant appearance in Irving Berlin's hit revue As Thousands Cheer (1933 - 400), Miller did not return to the stage.
 A tempestuous marriage and chronic health problems drove her into premature retirement.
-Three years later, she died at age 37 of a sinus infection.
-It is fair to say Miller was irreplaceable, since all of her hits have proven impossible to revive without her.
+Three years later, she died at age 37 when a quack doctor treated her sinus infection with insulin.
+It is fair to say Miller was irreplaceable, since all of her hits have proven impossible to revive successfully without her.

 No, No, Nanette

-Nanette was such a hit in Chicago that it remained there for more than a year.
+The revised Nanette was such a hit in Chicago that it remained there for more than a year.
 By the time Broadway saw the show, a successful London production was already running.
+New York critics resented this arrangement and gave the show shrugging reviews, but it still managed a to run for almost a year.
 Translated into various languages, it enjoyed international success through the end of the decade.
 After three mediocre screen adaptations, Nanette began to fade into obscurity.
 Then in 1971, a nostalgic Broadway revival revamped the book, left most of the score intact and electrified audiences with several sensational dance sequences.
-In this version, it has become the most frequently performed musical comedy of the 1920s.
+In this later version, it has become the most frequently performed musical comedy of the 1920s.

 The 1920s also brought a slew of revues and remarkable new composers.
 For more on them . . .